PoCInnovation/Workshops/hardware/7.3D_Modelling/README.md

 ![vase](../.3d_model/vase.png)

-## Exercise 3: Movement :dash:
+## Exercise 3: Movement 💨

 Making a single object is good but combining different parts to create an object is better but also more complex.

-It's time to stay focused. :eyeglasses:
+It's time to stay focused. 👓

 ### 📌 Tasks:
 First create your empty box.